0xKash/kh-bans/readme.md

 # FiveM Ban Management System

-A simple ban management system for FiveM servers.
+A centralized ban management system for FiveM servers.
 Allows admins to ban/unban players using multiple identifiers, set custom durations, and automatically check bans when players join.
+Perfect for owners with multiple servers who want to keep them secure with bans stored in a shared database.

 ## Features